had0j/io_qp2_rule_eng/readme.md

 If you want to unlock all buffed mods as quick as possible it's recommended to activate multiple at the same time, below is a reference strategy (if you can smoothly get a few f10 with all of the mods individually)

-First round: `【Messier Garbage】【Gravity】【Double Hole Garbage】【All-Spin】` activate these four and rely on All-Spin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
-If unafraid, you can also bring `【Invisible】` too, otherwise it later needs to be cleared by itself
+First round: ` [MG]  [GV]  [DH]  [AS] ` activate these four and rely on All-Spin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
+If unafraid, you can also bring ` [IN] ` too, otherwise it later needs to be cleared by itself

-Second round: Then individually play `【Expert】【No Hold】【Invisible】`, if capable you can also combine them (despite being harder progress is doubled, you can calculate the efficiency then decide), if only activating one mod then recommend activating `【Volatile】` too, try to tank more garbage and use Quads to downstack to climb much faster (at the same time try to send rather than cancel, more rewards, but even cancelling is doubled so recommend activating Volatile)
+Second round: Then individually play ` [EX]  [NH]  [IN] `, if capable you can also combine them (despite being harder progress is doubled, you can calculate the efficiency then decide), if only activating one mod then recommend activating ` [VL] ` too, try to tank more garbage and use Quads to downstack to climb much faster (at the same time try to send rather than cancel, more rewards, but even cancelling is doubled so recommend activating Volatile)
-    (altitude/time, multiply by 2 with Expert) to decide whether or not to accumulate for Expert Mode incidentally, if possible then bring it, otherwise later on it needs to be cleared by itself
+    (altitude/time, multiply by 2 with EX) to decide whether or not to accumulate for Expert Mode incidentally, if possible then bring it, otherwise later on it needs to be cleared by itself

-Additionally if some achievements haven't been played much you can also try them, such as`【Expert】【No Hold】【Double Hole Garbage】`, which allows putting the first round's `【Double Hole Garbage】` into the second round, being more meaningful
+Additionally if some achievements haven't been played much you can also try them, such as` [EX]  [NH]  [DH] `, which allows putting the first round's ` [DH] ` into the second round, being more meaningful

 ### Introduction to some effects that will appear later